-A couple weeks ago we launched the first podcast episode of The Ministry Growth Show on iTunes.
+A couple weeks ago we launched the first podcast episode of The Ministry Growth Show.
 The show is our attempt to bring valuable help and information to ministry executives and church leaders by interviewing other ministry executives and church leaders to gain insight into running successful ministries.
 With each episode of the show our goal is to follow up the interview with a blog post highlighting specific pieces of information that struck us as something to expand upon.
-Our first guest was Leonard Lee of LINC Ministries.
+Our first guest was Leonard Lee of LINC Ministries and today we’re going to be discussing the 4 stories all ministries must tell.
 The episode is full of great insight as Leonard has been a pastor and ministry executive for decades now.
 I would highly recommend listening to episode 1, but there is something that struck me during the interview that I’d like to expand on.
 The question I posed to Leonard was in regards to fundraising.
 I asked is he would share his approach to fundraising and his response was so fitting, and I promise we didn’t pre condition his response pre-interview.
 Here is Leonard’s approach to fundraising with LINC Ministries.

 Leonard takes a storytelling approach to fundraising.
 We’ve talked about storytelling quite a few times on the blog and how it can create a brand experience for your ministry that creates advocacy in your audience.
 You can see why I love his answer so much.
 Anytime Leonard is fundraising he tells the following stories.

 - God’s Story